George Whitcombe

 George Charles Whitcombe (21 January 1902 – 30 April 1986) was a Welsh footballer.
 He also captained Wales at baseball, winning a total of five caps.

-A product of the Welsh club, Bargoed, He was then discovered by the club of his native town, Cardiff City in 1922, before he was sold on to Stockport County in 1925.
+A product of the Welsh club, Bargoed, He was then discovered by the club of his native town, Cardiff City in 1922, before he was sold to Stockport County in 1925.
 In August 1926, he moved on to Port Vale.
 He would remain at the club for five years, playing 55 games, as the club topped the Third Division North in 1929–30.
 On 27 June 1928, George took a break from football to marry Gwendoline Thomas in Grangetown, Cardiff.
-He was then sold on to Notts County in December 1930, a club that won the Third Division South title in 1930–31.
+He was then sold to Notts County in December 1930, a club that won the Third Division South title in 1930–31.
 He later turned out for non-League sides Ashton National Gas and Colwyn Bay.
 After retiring, he became a publican.

 He was part of a famous sporting family; his brother Frank represented Great Britain and Wales at rugby league, his nephew Frank Whitcombe Jr played rugby union for Bradford RFC and Yorkshire, and his great-nephew Martin Whitcombe played rugby union for Leicester Tigers and England Saxons.